TNTurnerLab/ACES/README.md

    * See file [DOWNLOADING VGP AND ENSEMBL SPECIES FILES](#DOWNF) for command line codes that will help achieve this.

 <a name = "HTT"> 3. </a>   Use or generate empty files corresponding to files named in [SUB-FILES GUIDE](#SUB_FILES_GUIDE) and put your query input files inside the pre-generated folder USER query Files.
 This folder is found in the folder VGP SnakeFile Pipeline.

    * Files can be modified or changed based on user's requirements

 <a name = "HTF"> 4. </a>   Configure all file pathways in file [config](#config_file).json.
 This file can be in VGP SnakeFile Pipeline.

 * Reference FILES GUIDE: [config](#config_file).json

 	* genomesdb:
 		* currently defaulted to VGP_AND_ENSEMBL_TOGETHER.txt, unless user wants to change it, this file will run all VGP and Ensembl genomes against users query sequence.

 	* query:
 		* Pathway to this file does not have to change if user puts their input file inside the pre-generated folder, USER query Files.
-When editing this portion of the config, please only input the filename after the last '/'.User does not need to edit path unless they did not place their input file in provided folder.
+When editing this portion of the config, please only input the filename after the last '/'.
+		  User does not need to edit path unless they did not place their input file in provided folder.
 	  	* Input file may not be a repeat sequence nor a file larger than 1MB.
 These files will not generate accurate information.

 	* dbs:
 		* Do not edit this path, this path is the pathway to /Genomes folder.

 	* threshold:
 		 * E-value threshold requirement.
 Default is set to 0.0001.
 User may change if desired.
 It is recommended value is in decimal format.

 	* queryLengthPer
 		* Minimum % of query length requirement.
 Default is set to 0.5, or 50%.
 User may keep default or replace with decimal value

 5. Open file **_config.json_**, and fill in value for "[threshold](#tH)"